Why Spay or Neuter your Pet?

 Cats and dogs must be at least 12 weeks and 3 pounds to be fixed.
 Because pets can get pregnant much sooner than most people think — kittens as early as four months and puppies as early as six months — over half of the more than 70,000 puppies and kittens born every day are the result of accidental litters.
 This is mostly due to the confusion over when to spay and neuter.

-We require pre-surgical blood work for dogs 8 years and older, and for cats 11 years and older.
+We require pre-surgical blood work for dogs and cats 8 years and older.

 There is a higher risk if an animal is in heat or pregnant, especially dogs.